pkvarnwal/LinuxCommands/README.md

   To paste text in the clipboard - before the location of the cursor:
 * In the command mode, type `P`

+  ## To kill a runnig software
+  kill -9 <ID> which is looking in system monitor

+  ## To convert from Video to Audio from URL use below command:
+  youtube-dl youtube-url --extract-audio --audio-format mp3